thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 ![kendo-saleshub-order-details-errors](images/kendo-saleshub-order-details-errors.png)

-Using your browsers developer tools, you can see how `ToDataSourceResult` formats the errors in the **ModelState** when it generates the response.
+Using your browser's developer tools, you can see how `ToDataSourceResult` formats the errors in the **ModelState** when it generates the response.
 The **Errors** property of the response contains the errors that were found in the **ModelState**.
 We can use these errors to display messages to user about what fields they need to change in order to update the object.